fmglobal/firemodelingworkshop/index.markdown

 layout: base
 ---

-* * *
-# Reminder of Discount Hotel Booking

-The discount block-booking for the Four Points by Sheraton expires Friday, April 17.
-Please see details below for making your reservation using the discount rate.

-* * *

 # 2026 Workshop

 We are excited to announce that the 2026 FM Fire Modeling Workshop will be held at the Four Points by Sheraton in Norwood MA from May 21-22.